JustinGOSSES/HoustonScienceCity/README.md

 ### In Progress:
 The most immediate next step is to use machine-learning to clean up all the false positives in the data.
+For example, satellite is often returning a satellite location of some business, not a company that works on satellites.
 After that, the next steps will be around making the maps more user friendly such that they can tell a story.
+I also need to spend some time getting the map to load faster.
+Right now the job search geojson loads very slowly and the user can accidentaly stop the load if they try to play with the map before it is finished loading.

 ### Current Github Location:
 https://github.com/JustinGOSSES/HoustonScienceCity.git